Tuesday, September 30, 2014

 Derivation of equations

-where is the second moment of area for a solid cylinder (the wire), given by:
+where I is the second moment of area for a solid cylinder (the wire), given by:

 The local shear strain in the material is given by

-in which dθ /dis the rate of twist along the length of the wire.
+in which dθ /dL is the rate of twist along the length of the wire.
 The incremental angle of twist of the wire is therefore related to the corresponding incremental rotation angle of the coil by

 The axial displacement of the coil, due to the twisting of the elemental section, can therefore be written